Skip to main content

 About

-DAIMON BLADES is a multiplayer role playing game.
+DAIMON BLADES is a single player and multiplayer hack and slash game with horror, fantasy, medieval, historical and others themes.
 It was developed by StreumOn Studio and was released on October 6, 2025.
 It received mostly positive reviews from players.

+From the creators of E.Y.E: Divine Cybermancy, a cult cyberpunk RPG.
 LAUNCH EXPEDITIONS, TRACK DOWN THE HERMITTake up arms as a member of the Secreta, a shadowy cult of warrior monks sworn to contain the rising tides of daimonic incursions, and face relentless abominations while descending deeper and deeper into the Daimon realm.
-The Hermit, your Mentor, betrayed the order and fled into the depths of Chaos after unhearthing the lost Temple.
-Find the Arch-trait…
+The Hermit, your Mentor, betrayed the order and fled into the …

 Skip User Reviews